 The SciLifeLab Board has announced its decision on funding 14 projects within the SciLifeLab National Projects initiative.
 The aim of the initiative is to support and advance large-scale genomic research in Sweden within both health and biodiversity by providing sequencing support to scientists through open calls.
 Thereby supporting them in carrying out competitive international research.

-The grants are awarded as a deduction of costs for sample processing and sequencing at facilities hosted at SciLifeLab; the National Genomics Infrastructure (NGI) and the Microbial Single Cell Genomics facility.
+The grants are awarded as a deduction of costs for sample processing and sequencing at units hosted at SciLifeLab; the National Genomics Infrastructure (NGI) and the Microbial Single Cell Genomics unit.

 All projects were peer-reviewed based on scientific impact, societal benefit, and technical feasibility by expert evaluators to carry out as impartial assessments as possible and to guarantee research excellence.
 The guidelines used at the Swedish Research Council have been used in the evaluation process.